Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## Users

 Here you can add new users to the system.
 A user needs to get assigned to an **organization**, so you might need to create a new organization first.
-To create a new user, click on the huge pink button on the right-bottom corner of the view.
+To create a new user, click the huge pink button on the right-bottom corner of the view.
 You will then see a dialog where you enter the:

 - name
 - email